-I particularly like Rome in the late spring and early autumn since it offers plenty of places to walk and eat 'al fresco' (or in one of the many outdoors establishments).
-During the summer you can eat al fresco until late in the evening.
+I particularly like Rome in the late Spring and early Autumn, since it offers plenty of places to walk and eat 'al fresco' (or in one of the many outdoors establishments).
+During the Summer you can eat al fresco until late in the evening.
 Only a few days of the year are too hot to eat outside in the evening.

-June to September are the ideal months to go swimming in the sea, with the bathing season opening earlier and ending later as you move down the Italian "boot".
-In Sicily people were still swimming at the beginning of November this year.
+June to September are the ideal months to go swimming in the sea, with the bathing season opening earlier and ending later as you move further down the Italian "boot".
+In Sicily people often manage to go swimming well into the Autumn.

-Spring and autumn are the best - except that during the summer at night there is the Estate Romana which offers more entertaining events than at any other time of the year.
+Spring and Autumn are the best times to be doing touristic stuff in Rome, even though the Summer has the Estate Romana, which offers more entertaining events than any other time of the year.

 Motorcycling / Cycling

-March offers already acceptable temperatures - Better wait for April / May to enjoy this type of trip to the full .
-June also is good but it might be hot.
+March offers already acceptable temperatures, but it is better wait for April / May to enjoy this type of trip to the full .
+June also is good, but it might be hot.
 July and August could be quite hot (however, it is very, very rare to see rain in July, a factor to certainly take into account).
-September is just about perfect - October is acceptable, while from November to February it is a matter of finding a nice day.
+September is just about perfect, October is acceptable, while from November to February it is a matter of luck to find a nice day to travel.

 South vs North

-Extreme cold is also possible in Italy: the Winter of 2004 has remained in the annals as one of the coldest, where even in central Umbria temperatures in a village recorded an incredible minus 40 degrees centigrade, so while chances of fair weather are pretty good all year around chances of extremely hot or cold weather are still possible.
-In fact there has been a lot of discussion in recent years about climate change and the possible impacts on Italy, with summers becoming hotter and more humid, winters becoming colder and rainstorms becoming more violent.
-Let's see how things go this year, and then we can talk again about the 'typical' Italian climatic conditions around this time in 2006.
-See you then, and in the meantime happy travels!
+Extreme cold is also possible in Italy: the Winter of 2004 has remained in the annals as one of the coldest, where even in central Umbria temperatures in a village recorded an incredible minus 40 degrees centigrade.
+So, while chances of fair weather are pretty good all year round, extremely hot or cold weather are still possible at times.
+In fact, there has been a lot of discussion in recent years about climate change and the possible impacts of it on Italy, with Summers becoming hotter and more humid, Winters becoming colder and rainstorms becoming more violent.